 A. Application for Admittance

 2. A letter will be sent to the applicant/family upon receipt of application.
-A checklist will be included to request any missing documentation, and an open file of application and supplemental information will be kept in Veterans Affairs Office until time of admission.
+A checklist will be included to request any missing documentation, and an open file of application and supplemental information will be kept in Veterans Services Office until time of admission.